qthompso/tm_devices/docs/advanced/signal_generators.md

 ```

 Each Source class (`AFG`, `AWG`) and `Tekscope` (If the AFG license is installed) will contain a dictionary of source channel classes,
 which are defined on first access.
-Each of these source channel classes represents an output channel on the source, or the IAFG in the case
+Each of these source channel classes represents an output on the source, or the IAFG in the case
 of an oscilloscope.

-These channels contain methods and properties which pertain to PI commands that apply changes to one output channel.
+These channels contain methods and properties which pertain to PI commands which only apply changes to one output channel.
 For example: the afg.source_channel\["SOURCE1"\].set_amplitude() call will change the amplitude only for source output 1.

 ```{tip}